 Try skin streaming and go back to basics and use a gentle fragrance-free cleanser, moisturizer, and sunscreen.
 Pay attention to how your skin feels after using each product, as there are some ingredients that should be gentle to the skin barrier, such as niacinamide or hyaluronic acid, that can be irritating to sensitive skin types.

-You will need to both hydrate the skin with humectant ingredients and seal the moisture in with occlusives.
-You can do this by layering a hydrating serum or toner on damp skin and following with a thicker moisturizer.
+You will need to both hydrate the skin with humectant ingredients and then seal the moisture in with occlusives.
+Start by layering a hydrating serum or toner on damp skin and follow with a thicker moisturizer.
 Incorporating products with glycerin, hyaluronic acid, and ceramides will help to soothe and heal the skin barrier.

 Once you have a healthy and functioning skin barrier, your skin will be able to better protect itself from acne causing bacteria.
 Be gentle with adding new acne treatments and continue to use a good moisturizer.
-Take care of your skin barrier and it will take care of you!
+Taking care of your skin barrier will help it take care of you.

 Total